wavesign/wave/README.md

-# Wave - Code-based Signature
+# Wave - Code-Based Post-Quantum Signature

-Wave is a digital signature based in linear codes.
-In this repository, we have the reference implementation for the signature.
+Wave is a digital signature based on linear codes.
+This repository contains the reference implementation for the signature.

 Wave has the most compact signatures in the code-based family.

 More information go to: http://wave-sign.org/

 # Requirements
-To compile the code it is needed:
+To compile the code you will need:
 OpenSSL
+and
 Cmake - Version 3.0+

 # How to compile